nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Add eatery : `add`

-_Adds a new eatery to the `Food Guide`.
+_Adds a new eatery to `NUSEatWhere`.
 The eatery will be added to the end of the current list <br>
 (i.e. if the current list pre-addition has 5 eateries, the newly added eatery will be of index 6)._